scie-nz/walden/README.md

 This strategy allows using both Trino and Superset to interact with the external data.
 However, some data types (such as GIS geometry columns) may not work well with Trino.
 In those cases you can instead connect Superset to the external database directly as described in the next section below.

-1. Uncomment and edit the `custom_catalogs` setting in your `values.yaml`, then apply the changes with `deploy.sh`.
-This block should have the content of a `.properties` file for [the Trino connector(s) you want](https://trino.io/docs/current/connector.html).
-The resulting Trino Catalog name will be the key of the entry in the map.
+1. Create a separate Kubernetes `ConfigMap` named `trino-catalog-extra` in the `walden` namespace.
+This `ConfigMap` should contain one or more `.properties` files for each [Trino connector](https://trino.io/docs/current/connector.html) that you want.
-2. After running `deploy.sh`, restart the `trino-*` pods manually for the change to take effect.
+2. If Walden is already deployed, restart the `trino-*` pods manually for the change to take effect.
     ```
     $ kubectl delete pod -n walden trino-coordinator-xxxx-yyyy trino-worker-xxxx-yyyy
     ```